-In accordance with Section 10339B, Foreign Financial Support, of the CHIPS and Science Act of 2022 (42 U.S.C. § 19040), each institution of higher education that receives NSF funding must disclose annually, all "current financial support, the value of which is $50,000 or more, including gifts and contracts, received directly or indirectly from a foreign source" which is associated with a foreign country of concern.
-See Proposal & Award Policies & Procedures Guide (PAPPG) Chapter VII.D.3 for additional information.
+In accordance with Section 10339B, Foreign Financial Support, of the CHIPS and Science Act of 2022 (42 U.S.C. § 19040), each institution of higher education (IHE) that receives NSF funding must disclose annually, all "current financial support, the value of which is $50,000 or more, including gifts and contracts, received directly or indirectly from a foreign source" which is associated with a foreign country of concern.
+See Proposal & Award Policies & Procedures Guide (PAPPG) Chapter VII.D.3.a for additional information.

 Help NSF Refine the Foreign Financial Disclosure Report Portal